two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Tulum vs Cancun: Which Is Better to Visit?

-With so many amazing cities to visit in the Quintana Roo region of Mexico, oftentimes times cities are put against each other when most are debating on where to visit.
+Are you debating between visiting Tulum vs Cancun?
+With so many amazing cities to visit in the Quintana Roo region of Mexico, it’s often hard to choose!

 Tulum and Cancun are two of Mexico’s most popular vacation destinations, so it makes sense that Tulum vs Cancun is a hot topic.

-But as the title of this article suggests, I will be focusing on Cancun and Tulum, the differences between the two cities, what each city is famous for, what other cities are close to each city, the nightlife, the beaches, cenotes, things to do, and much more.
+But as the title of this article suggests, I will be focusing on Cancun and Tulum, comparing the differences between the two cities: what each city is famous for, nearby places, the nightlife, beaches, things to do, and hotels/restaurants.

-Whether you’re debating which city you should visit for the first time or possibly you’re looking to relocate to one of the two cities to live in.
+Whether you’re debating which city you should visit for the first time or possibly you’re looking to relocate to one of the two cities.
 This comparison guide will answer all of your questions and curiosities.

 aerial views of a large resort along the Hotel Zone in Cancun with extensive beach shorelines, pitting Tulum vs Cancun